 The master [Liu] said bitterly that the evilness of the world is caused by human hearts, and that the evilness of human heart are propagated by their ignorance.
 Today, understanding this matter is to comprehend the natural goodness inside human heart, so that in future it[the evilness of the human heart] will not be harmful to your country and to your family.
 The audience reflected on themselves.
 At each meeting, the scholars are asked to control their minds and bodies, and to make their foundations solidified, as it is the basis of entering the Way.
 He said, “There is no place for this heart-mind to be tied up; moving back is the past, moving forward is the future, moving toward the outside are human affairs, moving toward inside is the ghost cave.
 The four directions intersect.
 It [our heart-mind] can simply fit within the center where nothing is allowed to rise; this is precisely a place to stay for our heart-mind.
 If this principle could be understood clearly, then here is where the great Way and attainment of the Way come from.
 Therefore Liu had the shendu doctrines.

 The key that inspires Liu Zongzhou’s philosophy of shendu can be summerised as “first understand the natural goodness of the human heart.”
-It represents as a way to overcome the evilness within the human heart.
-Perhaps Liu Zongzhou had witnessed too many evil deeds in his encounters with officialdom.
-Therefore, he had emphasised the natural goodness of the human heart and its ability to curb corruption.
-He believed that human goodness was contained within our hearts, and it existed as a single entity waiting for the mind to perceive.
+It is represented as a way to overcome the evilness within the human heart.
+Perhaps Liu Zongzhou had witnessed too many evil deeds in his encounters with officialdom, and as a result emphasised the natural goodness of the human heart and its ability to curb corruption.
+He believed that human goodness was contained within our hearts, and it existed as a single entity waiting to be perceived by the mind.

-Moreover, Liu Zongzhou also noticed that human heart tends to become preoccupied with external temptations.
+Moreover, Liu Zongzhou also noticed that the human heart tends to become preoccupied with external temptations.
 It is easy to become obsessed with things and to be held in the grip of desire.
 This is where evil arises.
 Thus, Liu Zongzhou claimed that the natural goodness of the human heart must be found in the place where desire is absent.
 Through the work of shen, being cautious and mindful, the natural goodness can be manifested by self-knowledge.
 The faculty that stimulates the self-knowledge of the mind is du entity.
 As Liu states:

 夫心有獨體焉，即天命之性。而率性之道所從出也。